A Feedback Information-Theoretic Transmission Scheme (FITTS) for Modeling Trajectory Variability in Aimed Movements: Variance-Decreasing Phase: Theoretical Model

+We presented a discrete-time scheme in line with the ideas of iterative corrections.
+If the iteration time is constant and equal to $T$, and $n$ iterations have been completed, then the duration of the second phase $t$ is given by $t = nT$.
+The profile of variance is then a discrete set of points at time $\lbrace t_k = kT \rbrace_{k=1}^n$, where variance amplitudes are given by Theorem~\ref{thm:dist}.

+When we operationalize the model through the monitoring of PVPs, we note: \begin{itemize} \item That $T$ is constant might be true only on average.
+Different participants may have different values of $T$.
+Given a single participant, $T$ may also vary with fatigue, learning etc. \item Even if $T$ were constant, the uncertainty associated with determining the starting time (and as a result $\tau$), would induce iterations that are not synchronized. \end{itemize}

-The proposed scheme uses a discrete-time formalism, where $n$ in~\eqref{eq:opti_equal} is the number of the iterations of the scheme.
-If the iteration time is constant and equal to $T$, total time $t$ is given by $t = nT$.
-When considering many trajectories, it is likely that any time interval, however small will contain at least one new correction, providing a smooth variance profile.
-We can thus assume an infinitely small looping time $\delta T$ so that the number of iterations $n = t/\delta T$ tends to infinity.
-This does not entail that each trajectory is obtained as the result of a continuous on-line control, but rather that the entire set of trajectories can be described by a model where variance decreases smoothly.
+The iterative corrections are thus in practice desynchronized.
+As a result, when considering sufficiently many trajectories during the construction of a PVP, it is likely that any time interval, however small, will contain at least one new correction from one of the trajectories.
+Asymptotically (i.e. considering infinitely many trajectories), we can therefore assume an infinitesimal feedback time $\delta T$, leading to a continuous time formulation.
+This also means the number of iterations $n = t/\delta T$ goes to infinity.
+This does not mean that each trajectory is obtained as the result of a continuous on-line control; we posit that a set of trajectories can be described by a continuous model where variance decreases smoothly over time.